 Impossible Foods’ rival Beyond Meat held its IPO on May 2, 2019, pricing at $25 per share.
 In April 2021, when Impossible Foods was first reported to be seeking an IPO, Beyond Meat was trading at 400% above that IPO price.

-Some analysts think it unlikely that Impossible Foods can sustain a higher valuation than Beyond Meat, and the weak performance of Beyond Meat in the second half of 2021 and early 2022 may cause Impossible Foods to delay its listing until the market shows a more positive view of view plant-based meat substitutes.
+Some analysts think it unlikely that Impossible Foods can sustain a higher valuation than Beyond Meat, and the weak performance of Beyond Meat in the second half of 2022 may cause Impossible Foods to delay its listing until the market shows a more positive view of view plant-based meat substitutes.

 How Can I Buy Impossible Foods Stock